-Slightly spiced and super moist applesauce cake goes perfectly with a soft and luscious cream cheese and caramel frosting.
-This is the stuff fall dreams are made of!
+Slightly spiced and super moist applesauce layer cake goes perfectly with a soft and luscious caramel cream cheese frosting.
+This cake is stunning and is perfect for fall gatherings.

-Layers of soft and delicious applesauce cake cradled with soft caramel frosting.
-This cake and this combination really is something to get excited about.
+Layers of soft and delicious applesauce cake wrapped in a tasty caramel cream cheese frosting make for a perfect fall dessert.
+This cake and frosting combination really is something to get excited about.

 It didn’t take much thought at all to know the frosting should have caramel tones in it.
 While I absolutely love the creamy caramel sweetened condensed milk frosting, I had something a little softer in mind.

-I thought about starting from scratch, but why reinvent the wheel?
+I thought about starting with a completely new recipe, but why reinvent the wheel?
 So I tinkered with what I already knew was amazing to make it more what I had in mind.

 It turns out all it needed was more cream cheese!
 That makes it easy and creamy and adds a little extra tang to balance out the sweet caramel.

 This is one of those frostings you could eat with a spoon.
 Or maybe you should eat it with sliced apples!